-Magnetic field is an invisible space around a magnetic object.
-A magnetic field is basically used to describe the distribution of magnetic force around a magnetic object.
+A magnetic field is an invisible space around a magnetic object.
+It is basically used to describe the distribution of magnetic force around a magnetic object.

 - Representation of Magnetic Field

 - Magnetic Field of a Straight Line Current

 - Magnetic Field of a Current-carrying Circular Loop

 - Magnetic Field Variation on the Axial Distance

 A magnetic field can be depicted in several ways.
 Mathematically, it can be represented as a vector field which can be plotted as different sets on a grid.
 Another way is the use of field lines.
 The set of vectors is connected with lines.
 Here, the magnetic field lines never cross each other and never stop.

 Magnetic Field Unit and Measurement